-It is recommended.
-However, you can attend online via the Virtual Classroom.
+Although face-to-face attendance is recommended, you can attend on-line via the Virtual Classroom.

 Are there teaching materials for the subjects?

 Yes.
 The sessions are available to users included in the programme via the training area.
-In addition, the EpM sends regular memos with brief reminders of the topics covered in the training sessions.
+In addition, the EpM sends regular emails with knowledge pills of the topics covered in the training sessions.

 Where are the training sessions held?

-At the spaces provided by the BME Group in Madrid, Barcelona, Bilbao and Valencia.
+At the dedicated areas provided by the BME Group in Madrid, Barcelona, Bilbao and Valencia.